holochain/holochain/docs/specs/src/hwp_4_formal.md

 For viable eventual consistency in a gossipped DHT, all actions must be idempotent (where a second application of an operation will not result in a changed state) and additive/monotonic:

-* The deletion of an entry creation header and its corresponding entry doesn't actually delete the entry; it _marks_ the header as deleted.
-At the entry basis hash, the delete header becomes part of a CRDT-style "tombstone set", and a set difference is taken between the entry creation headers $H_c$ and entry deletion headers $H_d$ that reference at the entry's basis hash to determine which creation headers are still 'live' ($H_{c_l} = H_c - H_d$).
+* The deletion of an entry creation action and its corresponding entry doesn't actually delete the entry; it _marks_ the action as deleted.
+At the entry basis hash, the delete action becomes part of a CRDT-style "tombstone set", and a set difference is taken between the entry creation actions $H_c$ and entry deletion actions $H_d$ that reference at the entry's basis hash to determine which creation actions are still 'live' ($H_{c_l} = H_c - H_d$).
 Eventually the entry itself is considered deleted when $H_c - H_d = \varnothing$.
 * The removal of a link adds the removal header to a tombstone set at the link's base address in a similar fashion, subtracting the link removal headers from the link creation headers they reference to determine the set of live links.
 * Updating an entry creation header and its corresponding entry doesn't change the content in place; it adds a link to the original header and entry pointing to their replacements.
 One entry creation action may validly have many updates, which may or may not be seen by the application's logic as a conflict in need of resolution.